Manisha11sep/graphql-mini/README.md

 ### Step 3

 #### Summary

-Let's setup our query file, where most of our logic will take place
+Let's setup our schema, where most of our logic will take place

 #### Instructions

 - inside `server/graphql`, create a file named `schema.js`

 - we need to access our data, so `require` our `server/graphql/model.js` inside `schema.js`

-- we need to `require` `graphql` and destructure a handful of functions
+- we need to require `graphql` and destructure a handful of functions
   - `{ GraphQLSchema, GraphQLObjectType, GraphQLString, GraphQLInt, GraphQLList, GraphQLNonNull }`

-- let's also take another look at our `server/index.js` file and `require` our newly created `schema.js` file then add this to the schema property inside of the configuration Object
+- at the bottom of our `schema.js` let's export a `new GraphQLSchema({ query: Query })`

 #### Solution

 <details>

 <summary><code> server/schema.js </code></summary>